msdalp/msdalp.github.io/_posts/2019-07-09-Sentry-on-Your-Server-with-Docker.markdown

 date:   2019-07-09 11:41:05
 categories:
 ---
+**REMARK: Sentry now has a docker-compose to use https://github.com/getsentry/onpremise**

 If you want to use Sentry on your server with your custom domain then it is quite easy.
 Main setup will have:

 * nginx for reverse proxy: requests coming to sentry.my_domain.com will be redirected to sentry application runnning in docker.